WildflowerSchools/database_connection_honeycomb/tasks.md

 # To do

-* Make naming more consistent (datapoint intead of data, honeycomb results instead of output)
 * For public functions, separate bits that apply to all interfaces
 * Move long fetch data query string inside function
 * Move all functions inside classe